 BYOD Policies are Renowned for Cost Efficiency

 One of the major benefits behind BYOD’s promising numbers is its noteworthy cost efficiency.
 When your employees’ personal devices (as well as your own) become your primary touchstone, expensive hardware for your traditional phone systems can be abandoned altogether.
-The swap from analog to digital often comes with delightful little perks: free software upgrades and IT management, for one, although this one does rely on your VoIP provider’s policies.
-Overall, BYOD policies frequently result in long-term financial wins by virtue of their efficiency and general user-friendliness; more streamlined communication means happier customers, quicker employees, and thus, more business opportunities!
+The swap from analog to digital often comes with delightful little perks: mobile device management like free software upgrades and IT management, although this relies on your VoIP provider’s policies.
+Overall, BYOD policies frequently result in long-term financial wins by virtue of their efficiency and general user-friendliness; more streamlined communication means happier customers, increased productivity, and thus, more business opportunities!

 BYOD Policies Often Fall Prey to Security Failures

 Up to this point, you must be thinking that setting a BYOD policy in motion would be a foolproof move.
-Sadly, this new business practice is not without its pitfalls.
+Sadly, this business practice has security risks.
 When your business’s reliance shifts from a traditional phone system to a fleet of mobile VoIP devices, you put potentially sensitive information at risk of hacking, viruses, and theft.
 Many organizations that switch to BYOD blindly—especially those who go in without consulting their business phone provider—fall prey to such attacks.
 However, this risk can be greatly minimized by a forging a relationship with the right VoIP service provider, allowing you to manage your employees’ connections while providing strong support networks and regular upgrades.

-Like most things, BYOD policies have their high points, but they also carry a distinct risk factor.
-They certainly aren’t flawless, but the benefits BYOD offers easily outweigh the deficits as long as you arm yourself with up-to-date information and align yourself with a strong support network.
+Like most things, BYOD policies have their benefits, but they also carry a distinct risk factor.
+The good news is the benefits strongly outweigh the deficits as long as you arm yourself with up-to-date information, have a strong compliance and risk management strategy, and align yourself with a strong support network.